Hjorthmedh/RGCmorphology/ms/intro.md

 The dendritic tree is divided into segments, split by the branch points.
 From these segments, measures such as mean segment length, mean terminal segment length, number of branch points, total dendritic length and dendritic diameter are derived.
-Mean segment tortuosity is the ratio of the path length from the soma to the dendritic end point divided by the Euclidean distance between them.
+Mean segment tortuosity (Figure 2E) is the ratio of the path length from the soma to the dendritic end point divided by the Euclidean distance between them.
 The dendritic density is the total dendritic length divided by the total dendritic area, the density of branch points is defined analogously.

 ### Correlation Matrix